microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 - Pre-sales incentives
 - Sales advisory incentives
-- Access to additional GTM motions (e.g., qualification for MXDR verification and MISA)
+- Access to additional GTM motions ***(e.g., qualification for MXDR verification and MISA)***
-- Regular updates
 - Fast Track Security Engagement (e.g., receive referrals for accounts needing security deployment and usage)
 - Dedicated readiness support (e.g., materials to facilitate pre-sales)

 #### Eligibility

-Partners must be nominated for CSI through the Global Partner Solutions team.
+***Partners must be nominated for CSI through the Global Partner Solutions team.**

-The following specializations are required for eligibility to participate in Cybersecurity Investment (CSI):
+The following specializations are **required** for eligibility to participate in Cybersecurity Investment (CSI):

 - Threat Protection Specialization OR
 - Information Protection Specialization OR
-- Identity and Access Management Specialization + Any other Security Specialization OR
+- Identity and Access Management Specialization + any other Security Specialization OR
-- Hybrid Cloud Security Specialization + any other Security Specialization
+- Cloud Security Specialization + any other Security Specialization

 ##### Partner MUST:

-- Execute at least 12 pre-sales activities throughout Microsoft FY25 (July 1, 2024 – June 30, 2025)
+- Execute at least 12 pre-sales activities throughout Microsoft FY25 *(July 1, 2024 – June 30, 2025)*
-  > *6 completed pre-sales engagements are required in the first 6 months*
+  - *6 completed pre-sales engagements are required in the first 6 months*
 - Achieve a Milestone 1 to Milestone 2 conversion ratio of 15% or higher for Microsoft FY25
-  > *The conversion ratio will reflect total number of M1’s completed compared to total number of M2’s*
+  - *The conversion ratio will reflect total number of M1’s completed compared to total number of M2’s*

 ## Microsoft MXDR Verified Solution